pulumi/docs/content/blog/integrating-devops-and-security-for-scalable-platform-engineering/index.md

 The primary goal is to empower developers to be more productive and proactive.
 However, this autonomy needs to be balanced with necessary security controls and governance measures.

+{{% notes type="tip" %}}
-As Jess Mink, Director of Platform Engineering at [Honeycomb](https://www.pulumi.com/blog/observability-with-infrastructure-as-code/), explains: "*It's a delicate balance - you want to make things easy for developers, but you also need to maintain the right level of control and security.
+As Jess Mink, Director of Platform Engineering at [Honeycomb](https://www.pulumi.com/blog/observability-with-infrastructure-as-code/), explains:

+"*It's a delicate balance - you want to make things easy for developers, but you also need to maintain the right level of control and security.
 It's about finding the right abstractions and interfaces that give developers the freedom they need while still ensuring the platform remains secure and compliant.*"
+{{% /notes %}}

 ### Driving Adoption and Changing Mindsets

 Integrating security into the platform engineering workflow can often be met with resistance from developers accustomed to moving quickly and may view security as an obstacle to their productivity.

+{{% notes type="tip" %}}
-As Nariman, a Software Security Architect, notes: "*The challenge is not just about the tools or the technology - it's about changing the mindset and getting people to understand the importance of security.
+As Nariman, a Software Security Architect, notes:

+"*The challenge is not just about the tools or the technology - it's about changing the mindset and getting people to understand the importance of security.
 You need to find ways to motivate developers and make them feel like they're part of the solution rather than just imposing more rules and processes.*"
+{{% /notes %}}

 Effective communication, education, and a focus on the business value of security are key to driving adoption and fostering a culture of shared responsibility.